 Estimating the performance of employees is an important consideration in all organizations.
 This paper proposes a network data science approach to the estimation and visualization of employee effort, productivity and collaboration patterns.
 Using data from a software development organization, a bipartite weighted network is firstly constructed for developers’ commitment to project repositories.
 It is afterwards projected into two weighted one-mode networks: developer-to-developer and repository-to-repositories.
 For the former graph, two developers are defined to be connected if they once shared projects and for the latter, two repositories relate with each other if sharing developers.
 Techniques applied include graph theoretic metrics, power-law estimation, and community detection algorithms.
 We validate the existence of power-law relationships on project sizes (number of developers).
 We discuss implications for managers and future research directions.
 As a methodological contribution, the paper demonstrates how network data science can be used to derive a broad spectrum of insights about employee effort in organizations.

-Keywords: networks, data science, network analysis, power laws, employee effort, productivity, collaboration
+Keywords: networks, data science, network analysis, network science, power laws, employee effort, productivity, collaboration

 Introduction

+Estimating the performance of employees is an important consideration in all organizations.
+This paper proposes a network data science approach to the estimation and visualization of employee effort, productivity and collaboration patterns.

+While the methodology can be used in any type of organization, the data we use to illustrate an application of the methodology come from a software development organization.
 Software application development has turned into an enormously profitable business, with revenue from mobile application purely expected to exceed fifty billion USD by 2016 [1].
 Accurate evaluation of developers’ achievement and contribution has been proved to be critical for the long-term development of companies as it is directly related to employee morale, overall productivity and creativity.
 Poor capability to discover and monitor coding performance prevents technical companies from transforming information on network activity and infrastructural capabilities into strategic knowledge [2, 3].

-Although extensive historical study has applied social network analysis as a powerful solution to help understand organizational network performance and service interaction [4], most of them were designed in the context of binary networks.
+(REMOVE THIS PARAGRAPH FROM INTRO; ADD IT LATER IN PAPER IF NECESSARY) Although extensive historical study has applied social network analysis as a powerful solution to help understand organizational network performance and service interaction [4], most of them were designed in the context of binary networks.
 However, many real-life networks are widely recognized to be intrinsically weighted.
 Characterizing features and structures in weighted networks, therefore, has more important practical significance [5].
 Bearing that in mind, this paper investigates a weighted bipartite network where developer is one mode and repository is another.

-Question attempted to be answered, at either individual or corporate levels, include identification of developers’ role, contribution, motivation, functionality and working preference, as well as in a broader sense, project membership, corporate cohesion and software development.
+The questions we attempt to answer include identification of developers’ role, contribution, motivation, functionality and working preference, as well as in a broader sense, project membership, corporate cohesion, collaboration patterns and software development productivity.

+We demonstrate how a network data science approach can help companies gain rich insights about these questions.
+We define network data science as the use of data science methods, tools and algorithms in the modeling and analysis of network (graph) data.

+(WRITE A SUMMARY OF MAIN STEPS WE FOLLOW)

 Dataset and data preparation